cpiva/avro-serializer/README.md

 The toolkit can be used for data ingestion from and edge node, the resulting avro files are automatically ingested into HDFS.

-This toolkit is very simple and easy to use but this is not an alternative for more complex and fully distributed ingestion tools like flume.

 You can edit the file constants to set the max data size in megabytes to be stored in every avro file (MAX_BATCH_SIZE) and the max number of processes to run in parallel (PROCESSES).

 In my usecase I used json further up in the pipeline so I decided to encode the file content in base64, a more standard way of encoding binary values in text/json rather than the raw bytes, but feel free to change the schema provided and the code to accommodate your needs.